Ashley Barnes: Burnley

 On 10 January 2014, Barnes joined Burnley for an undisclosed fee on a three-and-a-half-year deal.
 On 8 November, he scored the only goal at Turf Moor to defeat Hull City and gain Burnley's first win of the Premier League season.
 He scored a second goal on 13 December, the sole goal in a home victory over Southampton to take Burnley out of the relegation zone.
 In November 2019, Barnes signed a new contract with Burnley until June 2022.

 In February 2015, Barnes performed a high tackle on Chelsea's Nemanja Matić, who was sent off for pushing him in retaliation.
 Barnes did not receive a booking for the challenge, and The FA confirmed that they would not take retrospective action as that was not normal procedure for attempted tackles.
 Barnes was publicly criticised by Chelsea manager José Mourinho, and said of the criticism "I found that hilarious".

 On 24 May 2015, as relegated Burnley finished the season with a win over Aston Villa, Barnes was taken off with knee cruciate ligament injuries, which would rule him out for the majority of the following campaign.

 On 3 March 2018, he wrote himself into the history books, scoring his 16th goal in the Premier League to secure a 2–1 victory for Burnley against Everton.
 His 16th goal, and his 6th of the season, made him Burnley's leading scorer in the Premier League since it was formed in 1992.

 On 13 April 2019, Barnes was booked "in the strangest of circumstances" for kissing defender Joe Bennett during a match against Cardiff City.

 On 21 January 2021, Barnes scored the only goal via a penalty in a 1–0 away league win over champions Liverpool, handing them their first league defeat at Anfield in 68 matches and sealed the Clarets' first win at Liverpool since 1974.
 This ended Liverpool's unbeaten home run in the league which stretched back to April 2017.
 With Barnes also totalling the 100th goal of his senior career.

+His 50th league goal for Burnley in a 2–1 away win against Middlesbrough helped to seal Burnley's promotion back to the Premier League at the first attempt.
+This was Barnes' third promotion to the top flight with Burnley.
+Post-match, Barnes confirmed that he would leave Burnley at the end of his contract in June 2023 after nine years with the club.
+He scored for Burnley on his final appearance for the club in a 3–0 win against Cardiff City at Turf Moor and received a standing ovation as he departed the field.